jordan-castro/easyjs/README.md

 # easyjs
-easyjs is a general purpose programming language that compiles to JS and WASM.
+easyjs is a general purpose programming language that compiles to JS, WASM, and Native targets.
+All within the same program.
 JavaScript has a huge ecosystem and runs natively in the browser.
 JS alongside with WASM, macros, and types becomes really powerful.